gstojsic/bitcoin-proxy/README.md

 # bitcoin-proxy
-bitcoin-proxy is a java library that allows access to bitcoin nodes from java applications.
+bitcoin-proxy is a java JSON-RPC client that allows access to bitcoin nodes from java applications.
 It features:

-- bitcoin v23 API
+- bitcoin v23 JSON-RPC API
-- sync and async API
+- sync and async client
 - small footprint (less than 600kB)
 - no external dependencies